How To Write Blog Posts if You Prefer To Talk

 You may be so close to your message that summarizing feels hard.
 An objective opinion will be able to pull out the juiciest parts and help you with summarizing.
 This way, you can carry on making great video content and let someone else do the writing.

-Pssst… If you love video and hate writing, you don’t HAVE to write.
+Pssst… If you love speaking and hate writing, you don’t HAVE to write.

 I’m a fan of focusing on your strengths to make them stronger.
 This is also a service I offer to my clients.
-I’m currently booked up, so if this is something you’re thinking about doing in the future, email me to hop on the waitlist now.
+Explore private coaching services here.

 If you enjoyed this article on starting a blog, you might like these too: